darinz/ML/00_math_python_numpy_review/04_problems/solution/ps1_solution.md

-# Prerequisite Math Solutions: Machine Learning
+# Problem Set #1 Solutions: Math Review

 We encourage you to solve each of the following problems to brush up on your linear algebra and probability.